 Have ordered two more connected toy devices for project, but still feeling aimless.
 How is there time to analyse them in the remaining timeframe?
 How can I reframe the project when they are not BLE?
 Do I just throw out my prior learning?
 How can I recover any of this?
 Everything is falling in on itself.
 I spend the wee hours aimlessly taking pcaps from Andoid phones and checking advertising packets, hoping the methodology I drew up when I was still feeling with it is enough to carry me through.

 Those moments when you laugh at how bad you thought things were before?

 Aim’s dad is suddenly in hospital with three weeks to live.
 She is understandably devastated.
 We were together for nine years, but it was a long time ago.
 I just feel confused.
 Mostly I’m there just to help talk to her about it at 3am when she can’t sleep.

 I’ve had to leave for an interview in Portsmouth for a Forensics job.
 It’s not great timing.
 I spend the night before studying forensic field and lab methodologies as we didn’t do any evidence acquisition on our course.
 There are no Forensics roles in NI for juniors, and no reimbursements or remote interviews when it’s police jobs.
 Interviews are costing a fortune.
 Two existing forensics officers got the posts, but the manager phoned to say she was really impressed with my technical ability and I was on the reserve list so wouldn’t need to reinterview if another role came up.
 Security vetting takes months, though.
 I need money before then.

 The disseratation is just a thing that sits on a hard drive somewhere out of the way that I sometimes open to rearrange some bullet points in and add citations.
-Eventually the sad inevitable happens and I apply for an extension, but it doesn’t help things much.
+Eventually the sad inevitable happens, there is a funeral, and I apply for an extension, but it doesn’t help things much.
 I spend the final couple of weeks writing numbly, checking and double checking, hoping it all makes some kind of sense somehow.